Syed Tasawar Jawadi: Assassination

 On June 13, 2023, after years of resilience, Syed Tasawar Jawadi succumbed to his wounds, leaving behind a legacy of unity and harmony.

-His funeral, a monumental event that echoed across Pakistan and Azad Kashmir, was led by Chairman Majlis Wahdat-e-Muslimeen Pakistan Allama Raja Nasir Abbas Jafri and former Prime Minister of State of Azad Kashmir Attique Ahmed Khan.
+His funeral, a monumental event that echoed across Pakistan and Azad Kashmir, was led by Chairman Majlis Wahdat-e-Muslimeen Pakistan Raja Nasir Abbas Jafri and former Prime Minister of State of Azad Kashmir Attique Ahmed Khan.
 Government officials, ministers, and countless members of the public from Pakistan and Kashmir gathered to pay their respects.
 The funeral prayers were held with solemn reverence at the University Ground of University of Azad Jammu & Kashmir in Muzaffarabad, a testament to the indelible impact of his life’s work and vision for a united community.